What is Pony malware?

 How to detect Pony stealer using ANY.RUN?

-Analysts can take a look at what changes the malware made in the registry.
+Analysts can perform an analysis of what changes the malware made in the registry.
 Just click on the process and then on the button "More Info" in the appeared window.
 Then, in the "Advanced details of process" window, switch to the "Registry changes" tab.
 Note that you can switch between the friendly and raw display of changes.

 Figure 3: Registry changes made by Pony

 Availability and robust feature set helped make Pony stealer one of the most widely used information stealers.
 In fact, this malware is regularly being used in attacks targeting Europe and North America.
 The danger of Pony attacks is further enhanced by its nesting-doll-like design, where the final payload hides within a layered package, allowing to avoid easy detection.
 Interactive malware hunting service ANY.RUN gives researchers the ability to take a look at how this dangerous malware functions and examine its behavior in action in a safe environment.